Menu

 • Convair F-106A Delta Dart

-First manufactured in 1959, the F-106A was developed to be an all-weather interceptor against Soviet attacks.
-These aircraft were equipped with the MA-1 system, which took control of the aircraft to maintain proper altitude and attack position, as well as fire missiles.
-The MA-1 system could break the aircraft off from attack runs, come back to the vicinity of its base and return control to the pilot for landing.
+First manufactured in 1959, Convair developed the F-106A to be an all-weather interceptor against Soviet attacks.
+These aircraft were equipped with the MA-1 system, which took control of the aircraft to maintain proper altitude, attack position, and deploy missiles.
+The MA-1 system could divert the aircraft off from attack runs, come back to the area of its base, and return control to the pilot for landing.
 Production of these aircraft ended in 1960 after 277 had been built.

 Convair F-106A-100-CO Delta Dart Blueprint